Unreleased

 Ensure type safety across programming language boundaries

-The new features caused change in major internal data structures and made them more complex.
+The new features caused changes in major internal data structures and made them more complex.
 We now generate JSON schema and Typescript typings from Rust code.
 This allows to find mismatches between parts written in different languages, and to avoid bugs related to data types.

 Make positions and ranges in different coord spaces type-safe